EnabApp/docs/content/2.core/1.composables/Composables.md

 ---
-title: Composables
+title: All Composables
 ---

+# All Composables

-# How To
+## How To
 ```
 import { useComposableName } from '#imports
 const composableName = useComposableName()
 ```

-# List

 ## 1. useAppManager
 ```js